High Court Enforcement Officers

 - A HCEO can execute an Employment Tribunal or ACAS Award.

 - A HCEO can execute High Court Possession orders or County Court Possession orders transferred to the High Court.

-The HCEO is authorised to take control of the debtor’s assets in order to have them removed and sold at auction to provide payment towards the debt where the debtor has failed to make payments or has not agreed to a suitable payment plan.
+The HCEO is permitted to take control of the debtor’s assets in order to have them removed and sold at auction to provide payment towards the debt where the debtor has failed to make payments or has not agreed to a suitable payment plan.

-If the property contains both commercial and residential premises then the HSEO must treat the premises as a residential property and acquire peaceful entry before being permitted to use force to gain access to either area on subsequent visits.
+If a HCEO needs to use forced entry to carry out his operations, then they must re-secure the property to the same standard prior to making the forced entry.
+If the property contains both commercial and residential premises, then the HSEO must treat the premises as a residential property and acquire peaceful entry before being permitted to use force to gain access to either area on subsequent visits.

 What can a high court enforcement officer take?